 3. Health and Fitness Tracking Features

 Garmin Vivosmart 4 and Amazfit Band 7 provide all the basic modes such as walking, cycling, jogging, yoga, running, and more.
 Like any other standard band, they can track and display the number of steps taken, calories burned, and distance jogged.
 These are water-resistant up to 50 meters.
-So you can wear them at a pool party and inside your shower room.
+So, you can wear them at a pool party and inside your shower room.

-Moreover, one excellent feature of the Amafit Band 7 is that it offers 120 sports modes.
+Moreover, one excellent feature of the Amazfit Band 7 is that it offers 120 sports modes.
 The sports modes offered by Garmin Vivosmart 4 are way lesser, and fitness enthusiasts can explore and choose different options with the Amazfit band.

 Also, an excellent functionality of Vivosmart 4 is you can connect this band with the Garmin Connect app that features various challenges.
 One such challenge is the weekly steps, where you can see a leaderboard to know the score of others and compete against them.
 Plus, you can earn badges for accomplishments by achieving goals.

-The Amazfut Band 7 activity trackers can simultaneously measure three parameters: heart rate, stress level, and blood oxygen.
+The Amazfit Band 7 activity trackers can simultaneously measure three parameters: heart rate, stress level, and blood oxygen.
 You can track all the data in one tap and get accurate results as fast as 45 seconds.
 It tracks your sleep in three different phases, namely light, deep, and REM sleep stages.
 Apart from this, the band also tracks menstrual cycles.

 However, Garmin Vivosmart 4 is quite impressive in offering fitness and health features.
 It has everything a standard activity tracker has, like counting the number of steps taken, calorie tracking, and a heart rate sensor.

-All the parameters that the band can track are heart rate, calories burned, stress level, sleep, resting pulse, menstrual cycles, floors climbed, hydration, and VO2 Max.
+All the parameters that the band can track our heart rate, calories burned, stress level, sleep, resting pulse, menstrual cycles, floors climbed, hydration, and VO2 Max.
 It can also measure the blood oxygen saturation levels and your body’s battery, meaning how rested you are.

 Both the bands offer the same basic health features and sports modes.
-Garmin Vivosmart 4 lags behind the Amazfit Band in providing a lot of sports modes.
+Garmin Vivosmart 4 lags the Amazfit Band in providing a lot of sports modes.
 But its community approach of the tracker is brilliant to keep the users motivated and disciplined during the workout sessions.